stefanjenkner/ec2-gaming-sunshine/README.md

 # EC2 Gaming on Linux

-Cloud Gaming powered by Ubuntu Linux and [Sunshine] running on EC2 Spot Instances, tested with
+Cloud Gaming powered by [Sunshine] on EC2 Spot Instances, tested with:

  * EC2 g4dn instances using NVIDIA gaming driver
  * EC2 g5 instances using NVIDIA gaming driver